 Because No ‘Poo leaves nothing but a clean, balanced scalp and hair shaft, it’s unnecessary (and not advisable) to use that method daily.
 And you don’t need to do anything else on “off” days – in fact, you may find that you don’t need to wash your hair every day at all!

 Rule of thumb: aim for No ‘Poo three to four times per week, max.
-The other days, don’t wash your hair with anything at all.
+The other days, don’t wash your hair at all.

 Reason #3: you’re leaving the vinegar rinse on too long.

 How to tell: your hair feels oily, slick, or like waxy straw.